 Experiences of living with borderline personality disorder (BPD) are unique to each person.
-You generally need to experience 5 of the following symptoms to be diagnosed with BPD:
+You generally need to experience 5 of the following symptoms of BPD to be diagnosed with borderline personality disorder:

 - Extreme reactions to feeling abandoned – this may involve efforts to avoid being abandoned, or by cutting someone out before they can abandon and hurt you;

 - Unstable relationships – you may find that you idealise someone and then quickly swing to intensely disliking them;

 - Confused feelings about who you are – not sure who you are or what to think about yourself;

 - Being impulsive in ways that could be damaging – for example, spending money, substance abuse and reckless driving, risky sexual behaviour, binge eating;

 - Self-harm, suicidal thoughts and behaviours – talking or thinking about suicide, repeatedly harming youself or

 - Long-lasting feelings of emptiness and feeling abandoned – a feeling of being completely alone and abandoned, or feeling empty inside;